The Squarespace Template Bible

 - If you like a template that has variants, check the demo sites of the variants too - you might see something you missed or didn't know just by looking at the other variant.

-* Can I just suggest that if my book’s 5 star reviews are anything to go by, it’s definitely worth your investment.
 Check it out on your local Amazon or Barnes & Noble, or:

 I've also made a comparison chart for Squarespace Cover Page templates, in case you are thinking of using a Cover Page on your site.
 Find out what Cover Pages are and get ideas for how to use them here.